Checking Out Istanbul's Knockoff Marketplace While It Lasts

 Photos by the author

-Turkey has the second-largest counterfeit market in the world.
+Turkey has the second largest counterfeit market in the world.
 In 2010 it was measured at $3 billion.
 Because Turkey is not yet part of the EU, its copyright and trademark laws are surprisingly lax.
 There's writing on the wall suggesting that this may change soon.
-Last week, Turkey caught up with the EU's data-protection standards, and as Turkey's relationship with Europe becomes friendlier, adopting its copyright standards—at least on paper—is nearly a foregone conclusion.
+Last week, Turkey caught up with the EU's data protection standards, and as Turkey's relationship to Europe becomes friendlier, adopting their copyright standards—at least on paper—is nearly a foregone conclusion.

 I recently caught up with some vendors to find out about their sales technique.

-A 22-year-old ring leader and his two compadres stood on a street corner just south of Taksim square, the epicenter of downtown Istanbul.
-Gaudy necklaces, tchotchke bracelets, and oversize rings were laid out on tables in front of them.
+A twenty two year old ring leader and his two compadres stood on a street corner just south of Taksim square, the epicenter of downtown Istanbul.
+Gaudy necklaces, Tchotchke bracelets and oversized rings were laid out on tables in front of them.
 The technique consists of yelling at tourists as they pass by.